Can Foley & Wilson Law Firm build winning criminal defense actions for DUI, drug trafficking and theft in Florida?

-Cape Coral Criminal record impact.
+North Fort Myers Criminal record impact.

 Criminal records can impact a person’s life by disqualifying them from financial aid, or higher education admission; public housing and other federal and state assistance programs; the ability to find gainful employment, and a place to live.
 Even when a person is exonerated of a crime, proof of an arrest may still show up on public social platforms, including mugshots, making it difficult to conceal a criminal past.
 Laws for expungement and sealing of criminal records may keep a person’s criminal past from negatively affecting their life.
-Florida Statute 943.059 rules are complicated, often requiring the assistance of Cape Coral criminal attorneys.
+Florida Statute 943.059 rules are complicated, often requiring the assistance of North Fort Myers criminal attorneys.

-Cape Coral Florida criminal theft attorneys may be a worthwhile lifetime investment for individuals who need experienced legal representation against charges for committing theft related to a wide variety of criminal activities, including white collar crimes; drug use and distribution; criminal theft; vehicular manslaughter and DUI charges in Florida.
+North Fort Myers Florida criminal theft attorneys may be a worthwhile lifetime investment for individuals who need experienced legal representation against charges for committing theft related to a wide variety of criminal activities, including white collar crimes; drug use and distribution; criminal theft; vehicular manslaughter and DUI charges in Florida.

 White collar crime includes a range of fraudulent activity committed by business and government professionals, characterized by deceit, concealment, or violation of trust and are not dependent on the application, or threat of physical force or violence.
 The penalties can still be severe because these crimes are not victimless.